 We went to Disney Sea, Universal Studios, Hep 5 Ferris Wheel, Ueno Zoo, all the temples, Ghibli Museum, Trick Art Museum, Iga-Ueno Castle, Danjiri-kan and Ninja Village.
 We bought cookies to feed the deer in Nara, tons of souvenir, little things for ourselves, a few meals for my dad.
 We played a lot in game centers, bought a lot of vending machine drinks and ice creams, and a lot more.

 Adding all the money (cash and the credit cards) we used, it cost us around JP¥ 20 000/day for all our family.
 It was above our budget, but bear in mind we didn’t cook one day, we went out almost every day, had loads of treats and we bought a lot of things for our family and friends in Brazil.
 We don’t really regret it.
 If we’d skipped the souvenirs and gifts, we’d have lowered that amount considerably.
+Plus, my dad gave the kids money – and they were able to pay for all of our entrances and a LOT of the food we ate while there.

 What do you think?
 Is Japan a place you’d consider visiting?